Bids for the 2018 Summer Youth Olympics: Buenos Aires, Argentina

 On August 30, 2011, Buenos Aires and the Argentine Olympic Committee announced that they will bid for the 2018 Summer Youth Olympic Games.
 Buenos Aires bid to host the 1956 and 2004 Summer Olympics but lost to Melbourne and Athens respectively.

-Glasgow, United Kingdom
+Glasgow, Scotland, United Kingdom

 On September 19, 2011, it was announced that Glasgow would submit to the British Olympic Association (BOA) a proposal to bid for the 2018 Summer Youth Olympics.
 Glasgow hosted the 2014 Commonwealth Games.
 The city has never made an Olympic bid before.
 On February 22, 2012, the BOA agreed to put Glasgow forward as the United Kingdom's bidding city for the 2018 Summer Youth Olympics.

 Glasgow's bid for the 2018 Summer Youth Olympics marked the first time a city in Scotland has made a bid for an Olympic Game.

 London has made four successful bids for the Summer Olympic Games in the past.
 They were awarded the 1908, 1944, 1948 and 2012 Summer Olympics.
 The 1944 Games however were cancelled due to World War II, however London still hosted the games three years after the war ended.